kaipeps/space_traders_client/markdown_notes/endpoint_list.md

 ### Mounts
 General Requirements:
 Must be docked at a Shipyard Waypoint
-Must have enough units for Inst/Rmvl fee
+Must have enough credits for Inst/Rmvl fee
 - `/mounts/install` - Install Mount
   - Must have mount to install in cargo hold
   - Req Body Requires: